Escape from Singapore

 Escape from Singapore is a 1973 Australian TV dramatised documentary about General Gordon Bennett and his escape from Singapore in World War II.

 It was a number of dramatised documentaries Power made for Australian TV.
 He spent ten months researching it, accessing papers provided by Bennett's widow.
+Power said "I was interested in the dilemma of a man, an undoubtedly a brave man, facing a great personal crisis... should he or should he not leave his troops?..
+It goes down as one of the great crises in Australian history."

-It won Best Documentary at the 1974 TV Week Logie Awards.
+The film won Best Documentary at the 1974 TV Week Logie Awards.

+The show was repeated in 1975.